 More Litigation Samples

-We have long maintained that filing requests for admission in every case.
+We have long maintained that filing requests for admission makes sense in every case.
 You have a chance of hitting some real home runs.
 But even if all you accomplish is establishing obvious elements of your burden of proof, it is a good investment of what is usually very little time.

 Another good use of requests for admission is to follow up critical denials with alternative interrogatories, drafted in light of counsel's answers to requests for admission.
 This is an easy way to flush out form denials.

 One of our lawyers, learned this tactic during another life as defense counsel, remembering well trying to avoid the "rubber meets the road" of having to give legitmate answers.
 So he denied most of the requests and provided no real information and make not strategic committments.
 Plaintiff's counsel followed up with good alternative interrogatories that went to all of the issues the defendant was trying to avoid taking a clear cut position on at that stage of the case.
 They were just really tough questions to answer.
 The lesson was learned: we file RFAs in virtually every tort case.